 In August 2014, Alton Jones, a U.S. citizen who served as a Navy SEAL from 1977 to 1990, was assaulted by Border Patrol agents while out for a run at the Border Field State Park / Tijuana Estuary.
 He was tackled to the ground and then detained, first at the State Park and then at the Imperial Beach Border Patrol Station, where he was held without charge or explanation overnight.
 All told, he spent seventeen hours in Border Patrol custody before being released.
 He was never charged with any offense.

-On August 8, 2016, the ACLU of San Diego Border Litigation Project filed a federal complaint in the Southern District of California on Mr. Jones’s behalf, alleging violations of Mr. Jones’ Fourth Amendment rights.
+On August 8, 2016, the ACLU of San Diego and Imperial Counties’ Border Litigation Project filed a federal complaint in the Southern District of California on Mr. Jones’s behalf, alleging violations of Mr. Jones’ Fourth Amendment rights.
 Additionally, under the Federal Tort Claims Act, Mr. Jones submitted an administrative complaint to the Department of Homeland Security and U.S. Customs and Border Protection, claiming $3 million in damages for false imprisonment, battery by a peace officer, assault, negligence, intentional infliction of emotional distress, and violation of the California Bane Act.

 On October 20, 2017, CBP denied Mr. Jones’s administrative tort claim.
 On February 3, 2017, because his administrative claim was denied, the Border Litigation Project filed an amended complaint to add Mr. Jones’s tort claims.
 On April 7, 2017, Defendants filed an answer to Mr. Jones’s amended complaint.
 On April 10, 2017, Defendants filed a counterclaim against Mr. Jones, alleging assault.